kodecocodes/SC_JoshSteele/For Instructor/CustomSegues-03-DealingWithSizeClasses/README.md

   }
 }
 ```
 Here this replaces the fromViewController only if the presenting view controller is a navigation controller.
+Run this in the simulator to see that the animation takes place from the proper location

 #OUTRO